Girgias/php-rfcs/exit-as-function.md

 ## Introduction

-The `exit` (and it's alias `die`) language construct can be used on its own as a "constant" ((We are using this terminology as it can be used in any place where an expression is expected, like a constant: https://3v4l.org/sL9Q5)) to terminate a PHP script with status code `0`, or it can be used like a "function" which accepts an optional argument `$status` that can either be an integer, in which case the PHP script will be terminated with the given integer as the status code, or it can be a string, in which case the PHP script is terminated with status code `0` and the string is printed to STDOUT.
+The `exit` language construct (and its alias `die`) can be used on its own as a "constant" ((We are using this terminology as it can be used in any place where an expression is expected, like a constant: https://3v4l.org/sL9Q5)) to terminate a PHP script with status code `0`, or it can be used like a "function" which accepts an optional argument `$status` that can either be an integer, in which case the PHP script will be terminated with the given integer as the status code, or it can be a string, in which case the PHP script is terminated with status code `0` and the string is printed to STDOUT.

-However, because `exit()` is not a proper function it cannot be called with named argument, passed to functions as a `callable`, does not respect the `strict_types` declare, and most confusingly, it does not follow the usual type juggling semantics.
+However, because `exit()` is not a proper function it cannot be called with a named argument, passed to functions as a `callable`, does not respect the `strict_types` declare, and most confusingly, it does not follow the usual type juggling semantics.